fuzzygroup/wayfarer/README.md

 If you have [Foreman](https://github.com/ddollar/foreman) installed, you can execute `foreman start` to boot the environment as specified in `Procfile`.

-In order to run all examples including live ones, execute:
+In order to run examples *including* live ones, execute:

 ```
 $ rake test:live
 ```

-In order to run all examples excluding live ones, execute:
+In order to run examples *excluding* live ones, execute:

 ```
 $ rake test